AbduMalekBenIssa/abdumalekbenissa/README.md

 If you'd like to get in touch, feel free to reach out.
 I'm always happy to chat about projects or collaborate on new ideas.

-### Fun Facts

-- 🌍 I enjoy solving problems through code
-- 🎮 I built a Chrome extension to help me stay focused
-- 🚗 Created a carpooling platform for university students
-- 📊 Built a stock portfolio tracker with real-time data
-- 🤖 Working on automation and web scraping projects

 ### Languages

 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)